Universal-Networker/MSM6650-Database-Decoder/README.md

 Examples of the decoded announcements can be found in the main files under "Announcements".

+The Class 365 announcement EPROM binaries can be found in the main files under "Binaries".

 ## Phrase Definition Table
 The database binaries start with a phrase table at hex address 0x800 which can hold up to 128 phrases.